Design a Good Customer Experience for In-Skill Purchasing

 Do not change global intents, like "cancel", "stop", or "end", to trigger a refund, cancellation, or unsubscribe intent.
 This will end your skill instead of ending the purchase flow.
 You must point your skill back to the Amazon purchase flow to handle cancellations instead.
 Learn more about handling refund requests.

 Optimize your results

-If you find that customers are getting product suggestions in a timely manner but the number of purchases are low, you may want to experiment with changing a few key items with your in-skill product offering.
+If you find that customers are getting product suggestions but the number of purchases are low, you may want to experiment with changing a few key items with your in-skill product offering.

 - Change the list price of your in skill product or modify the trial period for your subscription.

 - Change the value benefit of your product by changing the product type or quantity.
 Buying 1 hint for 99 cents might be an easier sell than unlimited hints for $9.99.

 productOfferDescriptionand the product summary.
 Learn more about modifying a product.

 - Try changing how often customers hear about your product offerings.